 The steep rising foothills on the north side of the property are covered in rocks and crumbling stone.
-The size of the remnants embedded into the upper slope suggest something enormous, some kind of massive structure, rose once overhead.
-The block-like pillars and long chains of masonry draped over the mountain give no indication of purpose, but their presence expresses this was a place of industry, of imposing strength and manpower, and that it is now gone.
+The size of the remnants embedded into the upper slope suggest some kind of massive structure once towered overhead.
+The block-like pillars and long chains of masonry draped over the mountain give no indication of purpose, but it’s clear this was a place of industry teeming with strength and manpower, and that it’s now gone.

-You feel, as you gaze at the ruins, that you’re at an archeological site, a witness to the silenced residue of an era outlived.
+There’s a sense here that you’re at an archeological site, a witness to the silenced afterimage of an era outlived.
 And you are.
-But this is the Old Works golf course, not the remains of a mysterious civilization, exactly, and the artifacts aren’t fossils or valuable relics but the last traces of foundations and footings that upheld the large smelters the Anaconda Company used for nearly 100 years to process copper mined in Butte, 30 miles down the interstate.
+But this is the Old Works golf course, not the remains of a mysterious civilization, exactly, and the artifacts aren’t fossils or valuable relics but the last traces of foundations and footings that upheld the great smelters of the Anaconda Company, used for nearly 100 years to process copper mined in Butte, 30 miles down the interstate.

 Anaconda closed the mines and furnaces in the early 1980’s, leaving behind a ravished, ecologically devastated landscape that was later declared a Superfund site.
 The property was eventually capped and sanitized of the toxic leftovers of the smelting process, clearing the way for an innovative repurposing that included a Jack Nicklaus-designed golf course, the first to be built in collaboration with a Superfund cleanup.

 I came across on old video from the mid-1990’s that claimed seven of the top design firms were interviewed for the Old Works job.
 I wish I knew who they were, but it was probably a smart move to select Nicklaus Design — hiring an architect with any lesser name would make it more difficult than it already is to attract traveling players to this rural location, and local players can rightfully take pride in having one of the few Nicklaus “signature” courses in the upper Western states.